History of Cambodia (1993–present): Controversial resettlement of refugees

-Australia is paying Cambodia money to resettle in Cambodia, some asylum seekers who arrived by boat on Australian shores.
+Australia is paying Cambodia money to resettle asylum seekers who arrived by boat on Australian shores.
 Australia is expected to give Cambodia tens of millions of dollars for accepting the refugees who will be expected to assimilate into a society where '40 per cent of people live in poverty'.
 They will have no rights to be transferred to another country.
 That action has been met with widespread condemnation by human rights groups.

 Cambodia, a resource sparse country with a large number of poor people is thought to be unfit for use as a resettlement area because of its poverty and human rights abuses, also because the people being resettled are unable to do some of the most basic things like opening bank accounts.
 Rights groups accuse Cambodia of playing politics in the past with refugees and using them as bargaining chips in bilateral relations, pointing to the deportation of 20 ethnic Uighur asylum seekers to China in 2009.
 Beijing announced a $1 billion aid package for Phnom Penh two days later.

 Sam Rainsy a political opposition leader commented on the refugee situation from Australia: 'Cambodia is one of the world's most corrupt countries.
 This government has made Cambodia one of the world's poorest countries.
 So any money, especially from any foreign source, would be diverted and channeled into the pocket of our corrupt leaders with very little, if any, benefit to the ordinary people.'